yegor256/blog/_drafts/_agile.md

 <del>brainwash</del> [motivate]({% pst 2016/dec/2016-12-06-how-to-pay-programmers-less %})
 them, and then make them scared of making an unforgivable mistake.

-What exactly is that mistake, nobody really knows---it's a personal decision of a manager.
+What exactly that mistake is, nobody really knows---it's a personal decision of a manager.
 It could be a broken unit test, a missed [meeting]({% pst 2015/jul/2015-07-13-meetings-are-legalized-robbery %}), a rude email, or drinking in the office.
-The scale is very wide and at which point the programmer will be fired, nobody knows.
+The scale is very wide and at which point the programmer will be fired, nobody knows either.
 Even the manager can't explain it.
 The decision in most cases is [emotional and personal]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}).

-You know that a very typical mistake in scope management is treating large tasks with 0/100 completeness rule: they are either "not even started" or "fully complete," and nothing in the middle.
+You know that a very typical mistake in scope management is treating large tasks with the 0/100 completeness rule: they are either "not even started" or "fully complete," and nothing in the middle.
 You can do that with [small tasks]({% pst 2017/nov/2017-11-28-microtasking %}), but never with large ones, because it will lead to lack of control